Low float stocks can make for amazing penny stock trade setups — if you know what to look for.

 Need a starting point?
 You might consider using the method of one of my most successful students, Tim Grittani.*

-As you’ll learn in this video, he may start with a list of stocks that are up 10% for the day, trading around 300 million in volume.
+He might start with a list of stocks that are up 5% for the day, trading around 10 million in volume.
 This list might include five stocks or 20.
-It depends on the day and the market.
+It depends on the time of day and the market.

 From there, he goes through every stock on the list and looks at the daily charts for patterns.
 He’s looking for the strongest contenders.